Quick start for Internal Event Tracking

 • value(numeric)

 The arbitrary naming and typing of the these three properties is due to constraints from the data extraction process.
 It’s recommended to use these properties first, even if their name does not match with the data you want to track.
-This recommendation is particularly important if you want to leverage these attributes as metric filters.
 You can further describe what is the actual data being tracked by using the description property in the YAML definition of the event.
 For an example, see create_ci_internal_pipeline.yml:

 additional_properties: